algoprog/Quin/README.md

 ## To do

+- [ ] Release of the "Question - Short Answer" to "Well formed answer" T5 model
 - [ ] Multilingual QR-BERT, Passage Ranker and NLI models
 - [ ] Factual-NLI 2.0 with more diverse synthetic examples